bryanwweber/orbital-mechanics-notes/interplanetary-maneuvers/planetary-arrival-flyby.md

 h_2 = R V_{\perp,2}
 :::

 where $R$ is the planet's orbital radius.
-Using the orbit equation, Eq. {eq}`eq:scalar-orbit-equation` and Eq. {eq}`eq:parallel-velocity-component`, we can solve for the eccentricity and true anomaly:
+Using the orbit equation, @eq:scalar-orbit-equation and @eq:parallel-velocity-component, we can solve for the eccentricity and true anomaly:

 :::{math}
 :label: eq:interplanetary-flyby-departure-orbit-equation